Monday, July 29, 2019

 FW: Gianluca Vialli (Italy)

-He first made his name with Sampdoria, helping them to win the Cup Winners' Cup in 1990.
+Vialli first made his name with Sampdoria, helping them to win the Cup Winners' Cup in 1990.
 In 1992, he made a world record breaking transfer to Juventus.
 In 1996, he helped Juventus to win their first ever Champions' League.
+He later played for Chelsea, where he was a player-manager.
 He went to Euro 1988, where he was named in the team of tournament.
 However, at Italia 1990, he lost his starting spot.
-After the WC Finals, he forced him out of the national team.
+After the World Cup Finals, he forced him out of the national team.

 ST: Jimmy Floyd Hasselbaink (Netherlands)